timmcginley/Agile/Methodology/03/README.md

 This part relies on you already having completed parts [1] and [2] and having a staged development diagram with functions expressed in nouns and verbs.

 #### AP3.1 Asknature
-Next we can take the function and try and match it to a biomimetic example using [asknature.org](Http://asknature.org).
+Next we select a stage and take the function for that stage previously expressed in step AP2-5 and try and match it to a biomimetic example using [asknature.org](Http://asknature.org).
 For instance for the _provide grip_ function we can find an example of how square [seahorse] tails help it grip.

 ![Step 3-1](/Agile/img/Methodology/AP3-1.PNG)